XingxingZhang/efficiency_test_c_java_lua_python/README.md

 # Experimental Setup
 ### Task
 Sort three sets of 10,000,000 randomly generated integers using all these languages.
-For each language, two sorting algorithm will be tested:
+For each language, two sorting algorithm will be tested:<br />
 1. self-implmented quick sort.
 The tested quick sort algorithm is as follows (c++ for example)
 ```c++
 void _quick_sort(int a[], int istart, int iend)